 - Make exercise a social activity, ask your friends or family to join you or motivate you to keep you on track.

-- If you are exercising engage in light exercise like yoga and meditation.
+- If you are exercising engage in light exercises like yoga and meditation.

-“It is exercise alone that supports the spirits, and keeps the mind in vigour” – Marcus Tullius Cicero.
+“It is exercise alone that supports the spirits and keeps the mind in vigor” – Marcus Tullius Cicero.